varfish-org/varfish-server/docs_manual/tutorials_kiosk.rst

 Of course, it is not feasible to review all of these variants.
 Instead, it is state of the art to obtain pathogenicity prediction scores for ones variants (e.g., using CADD or MutationTaster) and also compare the phenotypes of the gene that a variant affects to the phenotypes of your patient.

-.. info:: Query Performance, Again
+.. note:: Query Performance, Again

     Pathogenicity and (in a less pronounced fashion) phenotype similarity computation will increase your query times.
     Try to first filter without scores and then activate the prioritization on not more than a few hundred resulting variants.